Salt spray test: assess the corrosion resistance of your materials

 To learn more about accelerated aging methods in the laboratory, you can consult our article: Accelerated aging test: a key method for assessing the durability of materials

-What is salt spray testing?
+What is the salt spray test?

 How does the salt spray test work?